JohnDanz/augur-core-changes/README.md

   value
 )
 ```
-`sendReputation` has one data structure defined and two events defined which have had renamed params. `amountCanSpend` is a multi-dimensional array indexed by the address of an `owner` of an account and the address of the approved `spender` for that owned account.
+`sendReputation` has two data structures defined and two events defined which have had renamed params. `amountCanSpend` is a multi-dimensional array indexed by the address of an `owner` of an account and the address of the approved `spender` for that owned account.
 Inside is a `branch` array indexed by a branch ID with fixed point values for the amount of dormant `REP` an approved `spender` is allowed to withdraw from the `owner`'s account.

+Like most contracts, `sendReputation` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 The `Transfer` event writes a `Transfer` log whenever a successful call to `sendRepFrom` or `transferFrom` is executed.
 The `Transfer` log stores the `from` address for a transfer of `REP`, the `to` address, and the `value` amount of `REP` which should be fixed point.